mrVanDalo/mrVanDalo.github.io/index.md

 <div class="content-two" ><div class="content" markdown='1'>
 # Stepp0r

-You have a Launchpad?
-And you use Renoise?
-Or you like Step-Sequencing?
+You have a Launchpad, you use [Renoise](http://www.renoise.com) and you like Step-Sequencing?
 Well you're lucky!
-I wrote a Step-Sequencer using the Launchpad and Renoise.
+I wrote a Step-Sequencer using the Launchpad and [Renoise](http://www.renoise.com).
+It also has feature which let you work similar to abelton live.
+This tool is still work in progress but it has reached a version you should not have problems using it, but there are some more features to come.

+I'm always open on ideas and help on this project.

 ###Features
 <div class="block-feature" markdown='1'>
-* Step-Sequencing
-* Pattern Arrangment
-* Copy Paste
+* step-sequencing including effects (vel, pan, del)
+* arrangement and Live composing of patterns
+* copy paste for pattern and sequences
 </div>

 <div class="block-links pure-g">